http4k/http4k/src/docs/blog/typesafe_configuration/index.md

 are not.

 #### 4. Multiplicity
-Most of these values may have one or multiple values and need to be converted safely from the injected string representation into their internally represented types at application startup.
+Configuration parameters may have one or many values and need to be converted safely from the injected string representation into their internally represented types at application startup.
 Illegal or missing values should produce a reasonable error and stop the app from starting.

 #### 5. Overriding
-We probably also want to avoid defining all values for all possible environments - for example in test cases, so the ability to overlay configuration sets on top of each other is useful.
-Although it is against the rules of 12-factor, it is sometimes convenient to source from a variety of locations:
+We also want to avoid defining all values for all possible environments - for example in test cases, so the ability to overlay configuration sets on top of each other is useful.
+Although it is against the rules of 12-factor, it is sometimes convenient to source parameter values from a variety of locations when running applications in non-cloud environments:

 - System Environment variables
 - Properties files
 - JAR resources
 - Local files
-- In-memory defined configurations
+- Source code defined environmental configuration

 ### Introducing http4k Environments